jenschr/USB-C-Connectors/README.md

 Price is also relevant.
 Amphenol and Molex are fantastic connectors, but of the three footprints that come with Kicad 5, Amphenol 12401548E4#2A and Molex 105444 are no longer being made.
 The third Type C connector is 12401610E4#2A.
 It's 2 USD for one and 1.35 USD for 100 pcs.

 If you just want a USB C connector for applying power, you can get this from a good Korean factory for 0.21 USD at LCSC.
 This is if you only buy a single connector.
 Buy a hundred and save 7 of those cents - down to 0.14 USD.
 Want USB 2.0?
 The price starts at 0.38 USD for just one, but gets down to 0.24 USD if you buy a hundred.
 A fully featured USB 3.1 connector is 0.81 USD, so still below half the price.

+## Errata
+''2020.05.04:''
+Got the first batch of boards today.
+The Power board was good, the USB 2.0 board required that you cut off two tiny alignment pins (plastic) that I forgot to include in the footprint, but works otherwise great.
+The USB 3.1 board has an error that cannot be fixed (pins in wrong place), so I've made a new version of that and sent it to PCBWay.
+All footprints in the repo should now be good, but it'll take about a week until I can confirm that.

 ## Kicad files:
 I've made breakout boards to test my footprints.
 The files are available in the Kicad repo, but they're not yet tested.
 I just placed orders for them on April 25th 2020.
 I'll upload pictures of the final boards when I get them.